-'Then,' his biographers add, 'the Master of the Law thought tenderly of Maitreya31 and turned all his thoughts to the palace of the Tushitas, offering up ardent prayer that he might be reborn there, so that he could pay his respects and do homage to that Bodhisatwa, and receive the Yogúchara' Bhumi Sa'stra32 and hear the explanation of the Good Low (Saddharma), and attain enlightened Intelligence, and then be reborn on earth to instruct and convert these men, to make them practise acts of superior virtue, and abandon their infamous profession, and finally to spread abroad the benefits of the Law, and give peace and happiness to all beings.
-Then he worshipped the Buddhas of the ten countries of the world, and seating himself in the attitude of meditation. energetically fixed his thoughts on Maitreya Bodhisatwa without allowing any other idea to distract him.
+'Then,' his biographers add, 'the Master of the Law thought tenderly of Maitreya and turned all his thoughts to the palace of the Tushitas, offering up ardent prayer that he might be reborn there, so that he could pay his respects and do homage to that Bodhisatwa, and receive the Yoguchara' Bhumi Sa'stra and hear the explanation of the Good Low (Saddharma), and attain enlightened Intelligence, and then be reborn on earth to instruct and convert these men, to make them practise acts of superior virtue, and abandon their infamous profession, and finally to spread abroad the benefits of the Law, and give peace and happiness to all beings.
+Then he worshipped the Buddhas of the ten countries of the world, and seating himself in the attitude of meditation, energetically fiixed his thoughts on Maitreya Bodhisatwa without allowing any other idea to distract him.
 Suddenly it seemed to his enraptured mind that he was rising up to Mount Sumeru, and that after having passed through one, two and three heavens, he saw the Venerable Maitreya in the palace of the Tushitas, seated on a bright throne, surrounded by a multitude of Devas.
-At this moment his body and soul were bathed in joy. unconscious.
+At this moment his body and soul were bathed in joy, unconscious that he was near the altar, unmindful of the pirates thirsting for his blood.
+But his companions burst out in tears and lamentations, when suddenly a hurricane arose on all sides, breaking down trees, scattering clouds of sand, raising great waves upon the river and sinking all the boats.'